getpopper/popper-examples/workflows/spark-bench/README.md

 ## The Workflow

-This workflow comprises of several actions which can be broadly classified in the following stages:
+This workflow comprises of following steps:

 * `setup`: The first step is to build and push the Docker images to setup a standalone Apache Spark cluster running Spark Master and Spark workers based on [Spark Docker](https://github.com/big-data-europe/docker-spark) using the [Docker actions](https://github.com/popperized/docker).

 * `allocate resources`: Using [Terraform actions](https://github.com/popperized/terraform) resources are allocated for Spark Master and Spark Workers, reading the config from [config.tf](./terraform/config.tf).